-Start by warming up for about ½ mile and then begin with a 200-meter interval (or roughly 1/8th of a mile, or half a lap at the track).
-Increase each subsequent interval by 200 meters, working yourself up to 400 meters, 600 meters, and 800 meters before peaking at 1,000 meters.
+Start by warming up for about ½ mile.
+Then begin with a 200-meter interval (or roughly 1/8th of a mile, or half a lap at the track).
+Increase each subsequent interval by 200 meters: 400 meters, 600 meters, and 800 meters before peaking at 1,000 meters.
 Then reverse the order of intervals and go back down.

 You should always have a recovery jog of 200 meters in between each interval.
 Finish by cooling down for about ½ mile.
-Your total distance will be 5k fast and one mile slow for recovery.
+Your total distance will be 5k at faster speeds, and one mile slow for recovery.

 Distance Workout 2

 Start with a warm-up of about ½ mile.
-Begin with a 400-meter interval (or roughly a ¼ mile) and then build, adding 400 meters every time.
-You’ll go from 800 meters to 1200 meters and peak at 1600 meters or a full mile before going back down in 400-meter increments.
+Begin with a 400-meter interval (roughly a ¼ mile, or a one lap) and then build, adding 400 meters every time.
+You’ll go from 800 meters to 1200 meters and peak at 1600 meters – a full mile – before going back down in 400-meter increments.
 Finish with a ½ mile cool down.

 Time Workout 1

 If you’re training for a 5k-10k race and aren’t as concerned about distance, but want to work on time instead, you should try this workout.
-You’ll warm-up and cool down for 10 minutes each, and the total time of the workout will be an hour.
+Warm-up and cool down should each last 10 minutes.
+The total time of the workout will be an hour.

-Start with a one-minute fast interval (around your 5k pace or below) and jog/recover for one minute.
-Then start adding a minute every interval moving from 2 minutes to 3 minutes to 4 minutes to peaking at 5 minutes and working back down.
+Start with a one-minute fast interval (5k pace or faster) and jog/recover for one minute.
+Then start adding a minute every interval, moving from 2:00, 3:00, 4:00 and peaking at 5:00 before working back down.